Life Insurance in France (Assurance Vie) - 2026 Guide

 Beyond fees, check the number and quality of available funds, the insurer's financial strength (ratings from S&P or Moody's matter here), the quality of the online platform, and how easy it is to switch between funds.
 If you plan to hold substantial assets, also consider the FGAP guarantee (Fonds de Garantie des Assurances de Personnes), which protects up to 70,000 euros per person per insurer.
 For larger sums, spreading across multiple insurers adds a layer of safety.

-Assurance vie is not perfect, and knowing the downsides helps you plan around them.
+Life insurance in France is not perfect.
+Knowing the downsides helps you plan around them.

 Liquidity is slower than a bank account.
 While you can withdraw anytime, actually receiving funds takes 2-4 weeks.
 During peak periods or with slower insurers, it can take longer.
 Keep a Livret A for money you might need within days.